-There are a handful of technical aspects to the cloud.
+There are a handful of technical aspects of the cloud.
 You need to check with IT what they are capable of doing in-house and what they will need outside help to complete.
 It is important to consider whether or not your IT can manage and monitor the cloud service as well.

 You should also choose a system that can be easily reprogrammed to better fit your business.
 For example, a way to add more space is to have multiple processors in parallel.
-Ideally your cloud system will be reprogrammable to accommodate your scalability needs.
+Ideally, your cloud system will be reprogrammable to accommodate your scalability needs.

 Step Four: Find a Flexible Model

 No matter how simple the business, there are deep connections between your data that must be considered.
 Moving one file to the cloud could impact another application in ways you never expected.
-You need a flexible system that can accommodate for all the interconnections at play.
+You need a flexible system that can accommodate all the interconnections at play.